-The main canyon of Zion National Park is 4 and a half hours from Salt Lake City, or just under 3 hours from Las Vegas, Iconic state parks, lush forests and stunning monuments pack the miles between Zion.
-Lake Powell and Bryce Canyon.
-1. For the best experience, arrive early.
+The main canyon of Zion National Park is 4 and a half hours from Salt Lake City, or just under 3 hours from Las Vegas.
+Iconic state parks, lush forests and stunning monuments pack the miles between Zion, Lake Powell and Bryce Canyon.